 Pi Artworks Istanbul/London is pleased to announce that it will participate for the first time in Art Cologne.
 For the fair, Pi Artworks will premiere a curated selection of never seen before works by Turkish/German artist Yesim Akdeniz.
 Originally from Turkey, Akdeniz studied at the Kunstakademie Dusseldorf under professor Dieter Krieg.
 She was subsequently invited onto the two-year residency programme at De Ateliers, Amsterdam and awarded the Peter Mertes Stipendium by the Kunstverein Bonn.
 She has exhibited widely including at The Saatchi Gallery, London; Stedelijk Museum, Amsterdam; and MAK Museum für Angewandte Kunst, Vienna.
 Her exhibitions in Germany include, Deutschemalerei 2003 at Kunstverein Frankfurt (2003); Regarding Düsseldorf at 701 e.V.
-Düsseldorf (2005); the Open Space section of Art Cologne 2005; and she will exhibit at Schwules Museum, Berlin later in 2017.
+Düsseldorf (2005); the Open Space section of Art Cologne 2005.
+Her works are part of the group exhibition queer forms migrate, which takes place at Schwules Museum, Berlin, until 29 May 2017.

 Yesim Akdeniz paints fictive landscapes and interiors inhabited by a sparse array of design objects and architecture borrowed from the recent past.
 The juxtapositions within the picture plane are surreal, yet the subjects, depicted with smooth surfaces and a soft and muted palette, are unambiguous and unmistakable for anything else.
 While her paintings are visually striking, Akdeniz describes herself as a conceptual painter due to the significant role of analysis within the creation and viewing of her work.
 Each of her paintings are tied together by an underlying concept that comes though her close reading of psychoanalysis, philosophy, and the theory of architecture.
 Her enigmatic compositions of cryptic visual language are ripe for unravelling by an attentive audience ready to unpick her points of reference.